acts-project/acts/docs/examples/howto/add_new_algorithm.rst

 -------------

 The main part of ACTS code is located in the `Core` packages.
-For such code to be used in standalone ACTS, an algorithm is needed.
+To use this code in the ACTS examples framework, an algorithm is needed.
 Before doing so, the ideas explored in Examples are typically first developed as algorithms.
 In a second step, the essential parts of this code are then moved to the `Core` packages, which the algorithm then executes.